Peace

 However, there is a sensitivity that judgment of distance practice creates concerning the "sucker punch."
 It promotes a keen unconscious awareness of the approach and use of deception or distraction by those who might throw an unprovoked attack without warning.

-Think of it as a vibration motion sensor that detects small vibrations caused by movement, like footsteps.
-It essentially "listens" for subtle changes in motion rather than directly seeing them.
+Think of it as a physical and emotional vibration sensor that detects small vibrations caused by disturbance, like anger, or intentional footsteps.
+It essentially "listens" for subtle changes in emotion and motion rather than directly seeing them.
 This sensitivity triggers an alarm or other action when detecting a certain vibration level.
 How the student develops this sensitivity is discussed under Peng for pushing hands.